isabella-projects/share-place/README.md

 ## ⚡ Share a Place web application using TypeScript - part of my TypeScript learning journey.

-> [!IMPORTANT] > _The styling is just for demo purposes and not final product.
+> _The styling is just for demo purposes and not final product.
 Functionality is considered as more important!_

 # 🛠 Tech Stack